Autosomal Dominant:

 An adult can carry a recessive gene, but it will not result in an identifiable trait (phenotype).
 Two recessive exact genes will result in the related phenotype when combined with a recessive gene from the other parent.
 The recessive gene is suppressed when a dominant gene is present.
 Blonde hair is recessive and dominant in the autosomal dominance scenario from above.
 Blonde hair gene expression is prevented by the presence of a dominant dark hair gene.

 Temporary concealment of an autosomal dominant disease is possible in some circumstances.
 This means that before we learned about genetic fingerprinting, we believed that some diseases were not genetically caused but rather brought on by the environment.
 For instance, Huntington’s disease is a progressive autosomal dominant brain condition that impairs cognition, emotion, and movement.
-However, only when the gene undergoes a certain stage of mutation.
-Because Huntington’s gene has not reached the threshold that triggered the symptoms, a parent can pass on the gene without ever having been officially diagnosed with the condition.
+However, this only happens when the gene undergoes a certain stage of mutation.
+Because Huntington’s gene has not reached the threshold that triggers the symptoms, a parent can pass on the gene without ever having been officially diagnosed with the condition.

 Although it is now feasible to detect the presence of a gene long before symptoms show, it is still impossible to forecast whether a person would experience the symptoms or the ailment.
 We now understand that Huntington’s is a unique form of autosomal dominant illness.
 One diseased parent will pass on a faulty gene to the affected child, although this parent may not have manifested any symptoms of the illness.
 Parents cannot carry an autosomal dominant gene.